llafuente/language-spec/spec/language/type-system.md

 The language is `weakly typed` because it has `unsafe_cast` and pointer arithmetic.
 Any of those techniques allow to see a value in different and maybe erroneous ways.
-But it's the programmer the one that need to allow it.
+But it's the developer the one that need to allow it.
 There is no implicit conversions that allow this behavior, everything must be marked with `unsafe_cast`.